sparrowcode/PermissionsKit/README.md

 Here I would like to offer you my other projects

 ### SPStorkController
 I am create [SPStorkController](https://github.com/IvanVorobei/SPStorkController).
 It is modal controller as in mail or Apple music application.
 Similar animation and transition.
-You can see it on github and simple integrate to your project:
+You can see example of use controller in app [in AppStore](https://itunes.apple.com/app/id1446635818)

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/c66764082c0d9bf11d0bd46d5fa458edb62044fe/Resources/gif-mockup - 3.gif" width="500">